AbdullahUth/Arkanoid-Game/README.md

 # Arkanoid-Game
 A classic Arkanoid (brick breaker) game developed in Java using Object-Oriented Programming.
 Features include paddle control, bouncing ball physics, multiple levels, and score tracking.
 Built as a personal project to strengthen OOP skills.
+Requires biuoop-1.4.jar to run.